CMB-S4/spt3g_software/doc/quickstart.rst

 .. code-block:: sh

-	eval `/cvmfs/spt.opensciencegrid.org/py3-v2/setup.sh`
+	eval `/cvmfs/spt.opensciencegrid.org/py3-v4/setup.sh`

 This sets up a software environment  with all the packages installed by yum, etc. above that you need for the SPT3G software environment, as well as a variety of standard cosmology and astrophysics tasks.
+As of late 2022, `py3-v4` is the most recent version of this `clustertools <https://github.com/SouthPoleTelescope/clustertools>`_ package; double check that you are using the correct version before you continue.
 You will obtain best results if you place the line above in your ``.bash_profile``.
 Do *not* put it in ``.bashrc`` and make *sure* that this is the *only* software installation set up in your bash profile.
 In particular, take care that there are no references to other python installations (Anaconda, etc.).

 Handling Dependencies on NERSC
 ==============================